 Disney’s Genie Service is the newest tool you can use on your next Disney World vacation.
 It is part planning tool and part virtual assistant.
 What sets this service apart from the previous My Disney Experience app is that it also allows guests the option to purchase their way to the front of the line with the Genie+ Lightning Lane, like the previous Fastpass+.

 NEW Genie+ Service & Lightning Lane

-Coming in October to Disney World is the NEW Disney Genie digital service.
-This complementary tool is taking the place of the previous My Disney Experience App.
+Disney Genie digital service is a complementary tool is taking the place of the previous My Disney Experience App.

 It is similar, but has new features that will help you plan your trip in advance with personalized itineraries, keep track of your vacation with the reservations you’ve made, and even allows you to order food.

 For $15 per day at Disney World, or $20 per day at Disneyland Resort, guests can add the Disney Genie+ Service which will give them access to the Lightning Lane queue system and unlimited Disney PhotoPass digital downloads.

 With Lightning Lane, guests can choose one ride at a time in advance.
 Once guests have ridden the ride, they can add another.

 If there is a silver lining to this new system, it might be that you don’t have to plan your vacation 30-90 days in advance.